-If, during practice or the race, a Technical Steward finds that a machine is defective and might constitute a danger to other riders, he must immediately notify the Clerk of the Course/FIM Race Director or his deputy.
+If, during practice or the race, a technical steward finds that a machine is defective and might constitute a danger to other riders, they must immediately notify the Clerk of the Course/FIM Race Director or their deputy.
 It is their duty to exclude such a machine either from the practice or from the race itself.